antononcube/Raku-Jupyter-Chatbook/README-work.md

 ## LLM cells

-The LLMs of OpenAI (ChatGPT, DALL-E) and Google (PaLM) can be interacted with using "dedicated" notebook cells.
+The LLMs of OpenAI (ChatGPT, DALL-E) and Google (PaLM, Gemini) can be interacted with using "dedicated" notebook cells.

 Here is an example of a code cell with PaLM magic spec:

 ```
-%% palm, max-tokens=600
+%% gemini, max-tokens=600
 Generate a horror story about a little girl lost in the forest and getting possessed.
 ```